All Episodes

 Her book in 1963, Silent Spring, led to international bans on the pesticide DDT, which she painted as a horrible ecological threat.

-But in an article titled Rachel Carson Deadlier than Stalin, Matthew says that banning DDT robbed developing nations of a cheap, safe, and effective means of combating malaria, which kills two million people every year.
+But in an article titled Rachel Carson Deadlier Than Stalin, Matthews says that banning DDT robbed developing nations of a cheap, safe, and effective means of combating malaria, which kills 2 million people every year.

-Thus, since the early 1970s when DDT was banned, at least fifty million people have died of diseases the pesticide could have prevented.
+Thus, since the early 1970s when DDT was banned, at least 50 million people have died of diseases the pesticide could have prevented.

-About 40 percent of African nations' health care dollars are spent fighting malaria.
+About 40% of African nations' health care dollars are spent fighting malaria.

 But third world nations have been threatened with trade sanctions by the West.